Goal Projection and Advice Methodology

 - We sometimes map external assets to proxy assets.

-- For investments with available data, we map holdings to our asset classes to make approximate projections of their expected risk and return.
+- For investments with available data, we map holdings to our asset classes for risk analysis.

 - In some cases we do not have data for a specific investment, usually because the holding is a non-publicly-listed vehicle, such as a private 401(k) plan.
 In those cases, we use proxy tickers to determine the appropriate asset class exposures.